Congress sends Biden $2.5T debt limit hike, avoiding default

 “GET RID OF MITCH!”
 Trump said in a statement issued Sunday.

-Republican Sen. Mike Lee of Utah also criticized the intricate process Schumer and McConnell agreed to, which he warned could be used in the future to “launder” potentially unpopular votes while bypassing the Senate’s normal mode of operation.
+Republican Sen. Mike Lee of Utah also criticized the intricate process Schumer and McConnell agreed to, which he warned could be used in the future to “launder” potentially unpopular votes.

 Under the agreement, an amendment was made to an unrelated Medicare bill that passed last week with Republican votes.
 It created a one-time, fast-track process for raising the debt limit that allowed Democrats to do so with a simple majority, bypassing the 60-vote threshold to avoid a GOP filibuster.